interlay/interlay.github.io/docs/vault/overview.md

 To support the integrity of the bridge, Vaults are also able to assume the role of a Relayer:

 1. **Maintain BTC-Relay**: submit Bitcoin block headers to BTC-Relay and make sure the bridge stays up to date with the Bitcoin mainchain.
-2. **Report Vault Theft**: monitor Vault Bitcoin addresses and BTC holdings and report theft to the bridge (providing an SPV proof to BTC-Relay)

 ### Why operating a Vault?